-- If you are a dependent student, bring a copy of 2017 tax returns for students and parents.
-If independent, bring a copy of 2017 tax returns for student and/or spouse
+- If you are a dependent student, bring a copy of 2020 tax returns and W-2s for students and parents.
+If independent, bring a copy of 2020 tax returns and W-2s for student and/or spouse.

 - List of all untaxed income received in the household, child support received and/or paid, VA disability, worker’s compensation, housing allowances, IRA accounts, etc.